Economics (Course 14)

 Can be repeated for credit.

-Under supervision of a faculty member approved by Graduate Registration Officer, student conducts independent research.
+Under guidance from a faculty member approved by Graduate Registration Officer, student conducts independent research.

 Staff